zyni2001/ARGS/README.md

 ```

 ## Baseline Results
-The following are the mean accuracies for GCN on the Cora and Citeseer datasets for comparison:
+The following are the baseline accuracies of GCN on the Cora and Citeseer datasets under PGD attack for comparison:

-### GCN Cora
+### GCN PGD Cora
 ```
 ptb_rate=0.05: 78.81
 ptb_rate=0.1: 78.46
 ptb_rate=0.15: 77.93
 ptb_rate=0.2: 77.99
 ```
-### GCN Citeseer
+### GCN PGD Citeseer
 ```
 ptb_rate=0.05: 73.28
 ptb_rate=0.1: 73.96